 10. Buy local or grow your own.
 Don’t be afraid to test your own green thumb.
 If you have no backyard, plant vegetables right alongside the flowers in your front yard.
 Plant them in containers on your balcony, patio, or porch.
 Perhaps a neighbor or friend without the time or the interest to tend her own garden would let you plant in her yard in exchange for some of the bounty.
 Finally, be sure to check out CSAs, and farmers’ markets. (an idea from The Vegan Atlas along these lines — share a plot at a community garden with a friend.)

-Eat Vegan on $4 a Day by Ellen Jaffe Jones is available on Amazon* and wherever books are sold
+Eat Vegan on $4 a Day is available wherever books are sold

-- See lots more helpful tips for vegan living and eating
+See lots more helpful tips for vegan living.